r5valkyrie/master_server/README.md

 # Server Time-To-Live in Redis (in seconds)
 SERVER_TTL=35

-# Note: API keys are managed through the admin panel at `/admin/apiKeys` and stored in the database
-# No API_KEY environment variable is needed

 # Admin Session Secret (Required)
-# Used for admin web panel JWT session tokens
+# Secret key used to sign and verify admin web panel session tokens (JWT)
+# Can be any strong password or random string of your choice
+# Examples:
+#   - Use a strong password: MyP@ssw0rd!SecureAdminKey2024
+#   - Generate random: openssl rand -base64 32
+#   - Simple memorable string: admin_secret_key_12345
+# Minimum 16 characters recommended for security
 ADMIN_SESSION_SECRET=your_secure_session_secret_here

 # JWT Private Key Passphrase (Required if auth.key is passphrase-protected)